-Appendix C. List of configuration file options
+Appendix C. Configuration file syntax and options

 C.1.
 General

 The configuration file for samhain is named samhainro by default.
 Also by default, it is placed in /etc. (Name and location is configurable at compile time).
 The distribution package comes with a commented sample configuration file.